Alan O'Hare

 Alan Patrick James O'Hare (born 31 July 1982) is an Irish former professional footballer who played as a defender.
 He played for Bolton Wanderers, Chesterfield, Mansfield Town, York City, Gainsborough Trinity, Glapwell and Belper Town.

-Following on from his football career, Alan now has a work wife called Lizzie and is affectionately called “Alan NoHare” by his colleagues.

 Career

 Born in Drogheda, County Louth, O'Hare progressed through the Bolton Wanderers youth system, being promoted to the first team for the 2001–02 season.
 He joined Chesterfield on loan on 28 January 2002.
 He made his debut in a 0–0 draw with Tranmere Rovers and in March the loan was extended for a second month.
 He finished the loan spell with 19 appearances.
 He rejoined Chesterfield on a month's loan on 26 September and he signed for the club permanently on a free transfer on 22 November.

 O'Hare was a regular for the Bolton reserve team but opted to the move to Chesterfield in search of regular first team football, on his last game in the reserves at Bolton before his initial loan spell with the Spireites, he was made captain versus Aston Villa Reserves.
 During his time at Bolton Wanderers FC O'Hare regularly enjoyed a Zinger Tower burger from the KFC close to the Reebok (Macron) Stadium.

 Naturally left footed, O'Hare began his Chesterfield career at left back, where he played all his games whilst on loan.
 Since joining Chesterfield permanently he played centre back on occasion, with some success.

 O'Hare's career was derailed by ankle injury in the 2006–07 season, and since by a possible conflict of personality with new Chesterfield manager Lee Richardson.
 Following a team re-shuffle in early 2008 it seemed unlikely that he would be staying with the club.
 O'Hare was amongst several players released at the end of the 2007–08 campaign.